-I just got back from 1 month backpacking Indonesia and the Philippenes!
+I just got back from 1 month backpacking Indonesia and the Philippines!
 Traveling as a vegan can often be difficult.
-Below is everything I brought to prepare for long plane rides, travel days and how to stay healthy (let alone fed) in places where it is un heard of to be a vegetarian.
-(Literally the word does not exist in the Philippenes, sometimes they laugh when you tell them).
+Below are the vegan travel snacks I brought to prepare for long plane rides, travel days and how to stay healthy (let alone fed) in places where it is un-heard of to be a vegetarian.
+(Literally the word does not exist in the Philippines, sometimes they laugh when you tell them).

 On the average day I am not a big granola bar eater (unless I make them myself).
 Mostly because I think there are yummier foods to eat and I like cooking!
-But I love to bring them travelling, especially in foreign countries where it can be hard too find vegan food.
-There have been too many times I have been hangry and wandering in a hot country where no one speaks english with my giant pack trying to find food or my hostel and I am saved by a Lara bar!
+But I love to bring them for vegan travel snacks, especially in foreign countries where it can be hard to find vegan food.
+There have been too many times I have been hangry and wandering in a hot country where no one speaks English with my giant pack trying to find food or my hostel and I am saved by a Lara bar!

 Below are the ones I bought, Lara bars being the staple and I also thought I would try some funky new ones I found in my organic store!
 I buy bars with the simplest ingredients possible, these ones are all made of dates, nuts, and other dried fruit and spices.
 Look at the ingredients on the granola bars you buy, many are made mostly of syrups, sugars and many other things you can’t pronounce!
 This way the bars actually keep you full and you are also avoiding heavily processed foods.